So, hearing unfamiliar vehicle noise, coming from your vehicle, can cause panic in many drivers.

 Many of the newer engines, have overhead camshafts with longer timing chains.
 A timing chain, connects the crankshaft to the camshaft, to insure the valves open, at the proper time.
 Hydraulic tensioners, keep the slack tight in these chains.
 The chains ride against a nylon guide (a chain guide) which, in time, begins to wear.

-Consequently, The hydraulic tensioner can not take up the slack; and the timing chain begins to rattle.
-The timing chains becoming so loose that they whip back and forth against the guides and possibly the timing cover.
-If the oil pressure is correct; replacement of the hydraulic tensioners and chain guides would be required.
-Finally, A mechanic’s stethoscope is a great tool to pinpoint this noise.
+As a result, the hydraulic tensioner, can not take up the slack and the timing chain, begins to rattle.
+The timing chains becoming so loose that they; whip back and forth against the guides and possibly the timing cover.
+If the oil pressure is correct, replacement of the hydraulic tensioners and chain guides, would be required.
+Finally, a mechanic’s stethoscope is a great tool, to pinpoint this noise.

 Detonation, Pre-Ignition (Pinging), Vehicle Noise